ttokunaga-jp/searchService/docs/repository-structure.md

 # Repository Strategy and Layout

+Use this document when you need to understand **where** code lives or **how** to add a new component.
+It sets guardrails for contributors so tooling, CI, and operations can rely on a consistent layout.
+For quality workflows refer to `docs/ci-cd.md`; for runtime operations see `docs/operational-readiness.md`.

 This service follows a polyrepo model: each deployable service is kept in its own repository.
 Shared utilities must be published as standalone Go modules and consumed via versioned tags; never import code directly from another service with `replace` directives.

 ## Directory Template